Cognigy/Documentation/docs/en/docs/ai/handover-providers/livechat-handover.md

  hidden: false
 ---
 # LiveChat

-TODO you just need to run LiveChat and then select "Live Chat" as Handover Tool in your Endpoint
+If Cognigy LiveChat is configured for your Cognigy.AI environment, everything is pre-configured and the only thing you need to do is selecting **Cognigy LiveChat** as your Handover Provider in the **Handover Settings** of your Endpoint.